MIFIDPRU 8 Disclosure

 Sofiane Lahmar, Partner

-Sofiane has more than 15 years’ private equity experience in Africa.
-Before he joined DPI in April 2010, Sofiane was a partner and co-chief investment officer at Kingdom Zephyr Africa Management, a pan-African private equity investment firm majority owned by Prince Al Waleed bin Talal Al Saud’s Kingdom Holding Company.
+Sofiane has more than 25 years of investment and investment advisory experience including 19 years of private equity experience in Africa.
+Before he joined DPI in April 2010, Sofiane was a Partner and co-Chief Investment Officer at Kingdom Zephyr Africa Management, a pan-African private equity investment firm majority owned by Prince Al Waleed bin Talal Al Saud’s Kingdom Holding Company.

-Sofiane holds Master’s degrees in international economics and finance from Brandeis University, Boston, and in management from Dauphine University, Paris.
+Sofiane holds a master’s degree in international economics and finance from Brandeis University, Boston, and a Maitrise (Masters) in management from Dauphine University, Paris.

 Rose Fletcher, CFO and Partner